Skip to content

 How Shortstay Achieves 96% Occupancy in Corporate Apartments

 In the traditional lodging market, occupancy above 70% is already considered excellent.
-In residential rentals, healthy rates range between 85% and 90%.
-Shortstay operates with an average 96% occupancy rate in its portfolio of mid-term corporate apartments — a figure that breaks the industry curve.
+In residential rentals, healthy rates range from 85% to 90%.
+Shortstay operates with an average occupancy of 96% in its portfolio of mid-term corporate apartments — a figure that breaks the industry curve.

 In this article, we explain how this result is possible and why it benefits both property owners and companies that use the service.